History of the CDA Big Band

 From left to right:

-Trombone Section: Denny Burt, ?
+Trombone Section: Denny Burt, Bill ?
 Stan Schedler

 Vocalist: ?